 Use the Privacy module to wipe off all unwanted traces like chat history, browsing history, cookies, downloads, recent item lists, and so on.

-If your Mac is updated to macOS Catalina, the Privacy module also shows you applications with their permissions, including access to your camera, microphone, files and folders.
+If your Mac is updated to macOS Catalina or higher, the Privacy module also shows you applications with their permissions, including access to your camera, microphone, files and folders.
 So you can review all granted permissions and remove them if needed.

 Protect your privacy

 - Scan: Navigate to the Privacy module and click Scan.

 - Review summary: Look through the list of found items and make your choice.

 - Protect your privacy: Click Remove to delete the selected data and turn off permissions of your choice.

 Now, let’s look at all Privacy categories in detail.